-A beautiful state is in northern India that has been attracting travelers from the world over for years, there are so many places to visit in Uttarakhand that you can decide to spend here your whole next trip to India.
+A beautiful state in northern India that has been attracting travelers from around the world for years, there are so many places to visit in Uttarakhand that you can decide to spend here your whole next trip to India.

 A perfect spot for a vacation in winter and spring, with suggestive mountain peaks covered with snow and soft-rolling hills, you can visit both the tourist places in Uttarakhand and the lesser-known sites.